FlatFilers/flatfile-plugins/plugins/action/README.md

 ## Example

-In this example we set up a "duplicate sheet" action on the "contacts" sheet in our workbook.
+In this example we set up a "duplicate sheet" action on the "contacts" sheet in our workbook:

-Blueprint:

 ```json
 {